John Louis Morkovsky: Retirement and legacy

 On August 21, 1984, Pope John Paul II accepted Morkovsky's resignation as bishop of Galveston-Houston.
 He continued to live in his home on the grounds of St. Mary's Seminary in Houston.

-On March 24, 1990, John Morkovsky died at age 80 from a stroke in Tacoma, Washington, where he was visiting relatives.
+On March 24, 1990, Morkovsky died at age 80 from a stroke in Tacoma, Washington, where he was visiting relatives.
 He is buried at Holy Cross Cemetery in Houston.